 The kids juices are made with youngsters aged 3-12 in mind.
 We were already over our heads trying to make them drink vegetable juices, so to add insult to injury and call 10, 11 and 12 year olds kids on top of everything felt like a little too much.

 We decided to call the line Young instead, because nobody minds being called young, am I right?

-Everybody likes stories, but especially little humans.
-We all grew up listening to tales of brave, smart and hard working heros, wanting to be like them.
+Everybody likes stories, especially little humans.
+We all grew up listening to tales of brave, smart and hard working heroes, wanting to be like them.

 Frecious was already on a conceptual path when they named their juices after animals using the colours of the juices as a starting point.
 The next step was to update the names and give them a story.

 So we made a list of cool animals and another one of positive human qualities, and played a game of name alliterations.

 Who wouldn’t want to be a Lucky Lion?
 Or perhaps as Witty and wise as a Whale?
 The juices became elixers that grant their drinkers the qualities of the protagonist they represent.

 How frogs hug and bees sing

 We’ve already established that vegetable juices are not a hot topic for kids.
 So in addition to visual storytelling and using diversion tactics, we felt like we had to come up with some kind of persuasive plan for when all else fails.

 That’s how “Dobbel Trouble” was created: a complimentary dice game designed to punish parents (or whoever is responsible) for the ugly crime of making a child drink a vegetable juice.